Songeo/tareas_intro_datascience_2016/README.md

 ---

 #### • Excercices
-R and Python code from several excercices developed at the Introduction to Data Science course.
+R Notebooks and Python code from several excercices developed at the Introduction to Data Science course.
 Data is saved in specific files that due to confidentiatlity are not uploaded.